pipkav/pipkav.github.io/testimonials.md

 realizing it, sometimes I even forgot that I was in class.
 Although I was her student during a short period of time, I can say without a doubt that she is the best English teacher I've ever had. -- **Kristel Romero Monserrate**

+> Pippa was a really nice teacher, she understood perfectly what I needed and I was very happy learning with her.
+Her way of teaching was really interesting, using nice games and tricks to catch up my attention.
+I loved her lessons, there were really productive and motivating. -- **Lucia Barca**